koto-moya/Pragnanz/README.md

 This project is based off of popular static site genrators like Hugo and Jekyll.
 It is not meant as a dynamic wbesite builder, rather a tool to publish blogs and other slowly changing content.

-# About

-The code in this repo was created with guidance from a Boot.Dev course.

 # Installation

 1. Clone the repo